BIX-Digital/wechat-mini-program-wiki/README.md

 ![chinese confirmation dialog, version at the point in time we satrted working with it](assets/confirm_ide_login_on_mobile_original.png)

-According to Google Translate the green button is "confirm login" (确认登录).
+According to Google Translate the green button is `confirm login` (确认登录).
 The Goggle Translate App with it's live-translate feature may come in handy if you want to know in detail what you confirm:

 ![confirm login screen live translated](assets/confirm_ide_login_on_mobile_translated.png)